GeertJohan/go.rice/README.md

 **Append resources to executable as zip file**

 This method changes an already built executable.
 It appends the resources as zip file to the binary.
 It makes compilation a lot faster and can be used with large resource files.
+It scans the source code for references to `rice.FindBox(...)` or `rice.MustFindBox(...)`, if this is not possible you can alternatively use the `appendbox` command.

 The downside for appending is that it does not provide a working Seek method.